 - You can convert your IRA funds by withdrawing them.
 Make sure you’re familiar with the terms of your IRA before withdrawing funds, though.
 Some accounts are subject to penalties or taxes for early withdrawals.

 - Can I have more than one IRA?

 - Yes.
 You can keep a traditional IRA and also open a gold IRA or other precious metal IRA.

 - Can I add gold I already have into my gold IRA?

-- Unfortunately, no. Even if your gold or other precious metal meets purity guidelines determined by the IRS, adding your own gold to your IRA goes against IRS regulations.
+- Unfortunately, no. Even if your gold or other precious metal meets purity guidelines determined by the IRS, adding gold you currently possess to your IRA goes against IRS regulations.
 Like other IRA accounts, gold IRAs require custodians to manage the accounts, including the handling of gold.
-Other regulations include: